zensols.lmtask package¶

 response_class:

-Type[TaskResponse]¶ The response data.
+type[TaskResponse]¶ The response data.

-- class zensols.lmtask.task.TaskDatasetFactory(task, text_field='text', messages_field='messages', eval_field='text')[source]¶
+- class zensols.lmtask.task.TaskDatasetFactory(task, text_field='text', messages_field='messages')[source]¶

 Bases: